Bigshan/naoqi_sublime_text_plugin/README.md

 <ol>
 <li>Python syntax color formatting via the Command Palette.</li>
 <li>Basic NAOqi Python code snippets via the completions list.</li>
-<li>NAOqi methods and arguments completions via the completions list.</li>
+<li>Auto-complete of NAOqi methods via the completions list.</li>
 <li>Search for relevant NAOqi classes, methods and 'frameworks' (Core, Motion, Audio, Vision, Sensors, Trackers, ConnectionManager) via the completions list.</li>
+<li>Tabbed completion of method arguments after a method with arguments selected.</li>
 <li>Currently for NAOqi v1.14, but there is a Python documentation crawler included if you want to build completions for another version of NAOqi.</li>
 </ol>